zNaLa/docs/docs/FAQ-doc2.md

 ![VolumeMenu](/img/docs/faq/user-volume.png)

-+ Rythm uses the default volume for videos when using audio streams, for donators we allow for encoding to change the volume of these audio streams.
-Due to the fact that encoding takes resources and time, this is why we do not roll this feature out to all Rythm users.
++ Rythm uses the default volume when using audio streams, for donators we enable encoding to change the volume of these audio streams.
+This is due to encoding being requiring a lot of compute resources.

 **Donators**

-1. For donators the volume command is !volume number *(Allowed Values: 1 ➠ 200)*.
+1. For donators the volume command is !volume number (Allowed Values: `1 - 200`).
     + **Example:** `!volume 80`

 ### Can I make custom commands for Rythm?
 + **Short Answer:** `No`
-    + We do not allow custom commands/aliases, however we do allow for suggestions of aliases to be added.
+    + We do not allow custom commands/aliases, however we do take suggestions for aliases to be added.

 1. Use the `!aliases` command to view all the aliases.
-    + You can suggest any aliases that you can think of in the `#rythm-suggestions` channel on the Rythm Bot Discord server.
+    + You can suggest any aliases that you can think of in the `#rythm-suggestions` channel on the [Rythm Bot Discord server](https://rythmbot.co/support).

 ### Can Rythm play 24/7 Music?
 + **Short Answer:** `No`